Mobile Website Optimisation: What It Is and How to Achieve It

 4. Improve Core Web Vitals

-Google’s Core Web Vitals are key metrics that affect both user experience (UX) and search engine rankings.
-These metrics measure how well a website performs in areas critical to user experience, such as load time, interactivity, and visual stability.
+Google's Core Web Vitals are key metrics that affect both user experience (UX) and search rankings.
+They measure how well a site performs in areas critical to users, such as load time, interactivity, and visual stability.

 The three Core Web Vitals are: